rpenfold/promise-portal-react/README.md

 // ...
 ```

+You can also register a collection of components using `ComponentRegistry.registerCollection(collection)` where collection is an object whose keys are the the component key, and whose values are the React component to register.

 ### Queuing

 Promise-portal utilizes a stack to support queuing of promise-components.
 This helps prevent things like modals from appearing on top of each other, and can be used for orchestration of flows.
 Once the promise-component on the bottom of the stack is completed, then next one will display.